wpilibsuite/frc-docs/source/docs/software/commandbased/subsystems.rst

                     """
                     An example method querying a boolean state of the subsystem (for example, a digital sensor).

-                    @return value of some boolean subsystem state, such as a digital sensor."""
+                    :return value of some boolean subsystem state, such as a digital sensor.
+                    """

                     #Query some boolean state, such as a digital sensor.
                     return False